List of Sword Art Online characters: Yanai

 Yanai is a Rath technicians who was previously worked for Sugou during the Alfheim arc via a slug-like avatar, selling out his co-worker to avoid criminal charges and becoming a spy for the Americans within the Ocean Turtle.
 Establishing the Seal of Right Eye, "Code: 871" based on the kanji in his name, Yanai played a role in establishing corruption with the Human Empire's nobility and became an admirer of Quinella as he secretly aided her.
 Following Quinella's death while aiding Gabriel's group, Yanai holds Higa at gunpoint and reveals his act of sabotaging UW and intention of keeping Kirito from being revived.
 But Kikuoka and Rinko realize Yanai's betrayal, the latter saving Higa by dropping a heavy wrench that caused the startled Yanai to lose his balance and fall down a shaft to his death.

 Critter

 Critter is a hacker consultant who works in the Glowgen Defense Systems' cyber operations department where he works under Gabriel Miller and Vassago Cassals.
 He was the one who found the accounts of Emperor Vector and the Dark Knight which weren't password-locked for Gabriel and Vassago to use.
 When Miller and Vassago end up dying, Critter and the rest of Subtilizier's minions collect their dead comrades before leaving and setting up the Ocean Turtle to explode.
 However, Akihiko Kayaba defuses the explosive and Critter also finds out that his comrades never found Vassago's body.

+Ugachi

+Ugachi, also called Lizard Killer Ugachi (蜥蜴殺しウガチ, Tokage-goroshi Ugachi), was a minor antagonist in the Alicization Arc.
+He was the leader of a small scouting party of goblins from the Dark Territory.
+He was killed by Kirito after he fatally injured Eugeo in an attempt to save Selka in the End Mountains.